Wrightstown, Wisconsin

-Wrightstown is a village in Brown and Outagamie counties in the U.S. state of Wisconsin.
+Wrightstown is a village located on former Menominee territory in Brown and Outagamie counties in the U.S. state of Wisconsin.
 The population was 3,179 at the 2020 census.
 The village is surrounded mostly by the westernmost part of the Town of Wrightstown in Brown County.
 On February 28, 2002, the village annexed a portion of land within the adjacent Town of Kaukauna in Outagamie County.

 Wrightstown is part of the Green Bay Metropolitan Statistical Area.

 History

+Pre-colonial history

+The area now known as Wrightstown lies within the ancestral homeland of the Menominee people, who inhabited the Fox River Valley for over 10,000 years.
+In the Treaty of Washington (1831), the Menominee ceded approximately 2.5 million acres of land, including present-day Wrightstown, to the United States government in exchange for approximately $92,000 in provisions and annuities.
+This cession occurred during the era of President Andrew Jackson's Indian Removal Act.

+European-American settlement

 The original establishment was called Bridgeport by its founder.
-Mr. Wright acquired much of the property in this settlement following his arrival in 1833.
+Hoel S. Wright arrived in 1833, two years after the Menominee cession, and established a trading post and ferry service on land recently transferred to federal control.
+In 1843, Wright received a federal land patent for 121 acres on the east side of the Fox River.
 A post office called Wrightstown has been in operation since 1852.
 The village was named for Joel Wright, the owner of the original town site.

 Geography

-According to the United States Census Bureau, the village has a total area of 4.30 sqmi, of which, 4.09 sqmi of it is land and 0.21 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 4.30 sqmi, of which 4.09 sqmi is land and 0.21 sqmi is water.

-The Fox River runs through the middle of the village.
+The Fox River flows through the middle of the village.